jstg004/blockchain_research/sidechains.md

 #### Synchronize the sidechain to the parent chain

+- transfer mechanisms from parent chain to sidechain and back are the same
 1. confirmation period of a transfer between sidechains
    - a duration for which a coin must be locked on the parent chain before it can transferred to the sidechain